abhishekmahajan3711/WTL_Mini_Project/README.md

 # Helping Hands
 ## Problem Statement
 Develop a platform which will be for benefit of Senior Citizens .
-The Senior Citizen must be able to book Care taker , can purchase medicines, can set medicine reminders.
+The Senior Citizen must be able to book care-taker , can purchase medicines, can set medicine reminders.

 ## Tech Stack
 - React JS , Tailwind CSS